Investing in QinetiQ Group (LON:QQ.) five years ago would have delivered you a 57% gain

-QinetiQ Group plc (LON:QQ.) shareholders might be concerned after seeing the share price drop 11% in the last quarter.
-But that doesn't change the fact that the returns over the last five years have been pleasing.
-Its return of 58% has certainly bested the market return!
+While QinetiQ Group plc (LON:QQ.) shareholders are probably generally happy, the stock hasn't had particularly good run recently, with the share price falling 10% in the last quarter.
+Looking further back, the stock has generated good profits over five years.
+Its return of 41% has certainly bested the market return!

 With that in mind, it's worth seeing if the company's underlying fundamentals have been the driver of long term performance, or if there are some discrepancies.